With SSL Encryption

 enableSslInternal: false

-In the current implementation of Superset, connecting securely to the internal HiveServer2 does not work.
+With the default Docker image for Superset, connecting securely to internal HiveServer2 does not work.

 workerEnv: worker.T